 I can’t tell you how many times I’ve been told by executives that they wish they’d assigned a full-time project manager at the start of a major initiative.
 Someone who will worry about the project every day (sometimes every hour, in a productive way) and be in charge of holding others accountable along the way.
-The project manager is the critical point person who drives the project plan, engages appropriate parties and communicates relentlessly to keep stakeholders on the same page.
+The project manager is the critical point person who drives the project plan, engages appropriate parties and communicates relentlessly to keep all stakeholders on the same page.

 Too often companies misallocate resources by spreading key employees across too many projects.
-With large scale initiatives, you have to think differently.
+With large-scale initiatives, you have to think differently.

 Establish appropriate governance.